pyvista/pyvista/CONTRIBUTING.rst

 If you push additional commits after adding the label, you will need to reapply the label.
-In this situation, kindly request the maintainer to dismiss and apply 'documentation' label again.
+In this situation, kindly request the maintainer to dismiss and apply ``documentation`` label again.
 This process is essential to safeguard the deployment site against potentially harmful commits.

 Branching Model